retaildevcrews/aks-secure-baseline-hack-template/airs/README.md

   - This repo is a summarization specifically for the OpenHack and `should not be used for production deployments`
   - Please refer to the PnP repo as the `upstream repo`

+> These steps are for setting up AKS secure baseline on internal Microsoft AIRS subscriptions
+> Use the steps in [readme.md](./README.md) if you're not using an AIRS subscription

+## Before Deploying ASB

+- go to [idweb](https://idweb/) to setup a security group (requires VPN)
+- create a security group
+  - mail-enabled is optional
+  - do not use spaces in the name
+- add yourself and your team to the security group
+- AAD propogation can take up to 30 minutes

+> TODO - the rest of this should be the same - see if we can consolidate

 ## Filing Bugs

 > Please capture any bugs, issues or ideas on the `GitHub Board`